-The ability to plan and design using digital networks offer the planning system a unique challenge - to restructure itself into a modern public orientated profession, leading the way in the development of on-line services, e-government and e-democracy.
-The tools, methodologies and techniques are laid out in this thesis, based on both research and realworld examples.
+The ability to plan and design using digital networks offers the planning system and the planners a unique challenge - to restructure itself with a modern public-orientated profession, leading the way in the development of Online services, e-government and e-democracy.
+The tools, methodologies and techniques are laid out in this thesis, based on both research and real-world examples.

-1.2 Detailed outline of the thesis
+1.2 Detailed Outline of the Thesis